4 Tips to use the Clone Tool in PaintShop Pro

 This is quite useful if you want to clone some elements in a random background, like foliage, ground or flowers.
 Typically, whatever you clone from, will appear as a "parallel" design when you apply it, giving a recognizable "linear pattern", like this:

-However, another available setting is called Aligned Mode, and it is checked by default.
+However, another available setting is called Aligned Mode, and it has a checkmark by default.
 It means that the source and the target areas will stay aligned no matter where you go, so it is easy to end up using a cloned area as a new "source", which causes that repeated pattern.
 But if you uncheck the Aligned mode, the source will be the same but you can apply it in different places and it will NOT retain the exact same distance.
 This allows you to "randomly" add the same section, in multiple places, avoiding that repeated pattern.

 Of course, you might still see some repeated pattern but it is no longer in an obvious straight line.
 And since you can always apply on top of what you already cloned, it makes it look more random.
 Obviously, if you apply this cloning more than once, using a different source, the effect will be even better.